-END-TO-END LATENCIES (IN MS) FOR UNICAST PUSH AND PULL SERVICES at every router by its GUID just like CCN.
+END-TO-END LATENCIES (IN MS) FOR UNICAST PUSH AND PULL SERVICES from the provider to the consumer can optionally be cached at every router by its GUID just like CCN.
 Future queries for the same GUID received by one of these routers triggers the router to send back a cached copy of the content and the packet is terminated without being sent to the original content provider.